 Thanks to the oils, it'll change your texture and the overall feel of your hair, which will seem vastly differently from your usual freshly washed hair.
 If you feel itchy, simply wait a few days and you should be able adjust to the change.

 If you're already in the know about not washing your hair, then this one won't seem surprising to you.
-But, if you've never gone a day or two without shampoo, you might just find that unwashed hair looks and feels way better.
+But, if you've never gone a day or two without shampoo, you might just find that you’re happier with the look and feel of unwashed hair.

 This article was originally published on